crate/crate/docs/interfaces/postgres.rst

 Limitations
 '''''''''''

-- Versions ``42.7.5`` and ``42.7.6`` do not support metadata methods in general.
-  If possible, it is recommended to avoid these versions.
+- Versions ``42.7.5`` and ``42.7.6`` do not support some metadata methods, otherwise these versions will work with CrateDB ``5.10`` or below.
+In the case you rely on metadata methods, it is suggested to avoid these versions.

 - Version ``42.7.7`` and above only works with CrateDB ``6.0`` and above.
 If you are using CrateDB below version ``6.0``, you must use driver version ``42.7.4`` or